Select Page

 What you need to know about your reticulated water supply in a bushfire

-East Gippsland Water will make every effort to maintain reticulated water supplies in the event of a bushfire.
-However supplies cannot be guaranteed and customers should not rely solely on the reticulated water system if they choose to stay and protect their property during a major fire event.
+We will make every effort to maintain reticulated water supplies in the event of a bushfire.
+However, supplies cannot be guaranteed and customers should not rely solely on the reticulated water system if they choose to stay and protect their property during a major fire event.

 CFA advise leaving early as the safest option to protect you and your family, as the reticulated water supply system is only designed to cope with everyday needs.
 Excessively high levels of demand from East Gippsland Water customers and emergency services place this supply under extreme load, which may lead to a drop in water pressure, or loss of supply altogether.
 It may also affect water quality.